codingdave/SortPhotosWithXmp/README.md

 * 0/0 duplicates found.
 Does it even work?
 * Duplicate command logs to console that it calculates hashes.
 Thats it?
 * Duplicate command crashes.
 It consumes all the available memory?
+* after reading in:
   * Handle file not existing/modified
   * Handle files modified
-* handle Filename = null
-* If read in file, skip the hash generation
+  * skip the hash generation for read in files

 ## Issues
 * Hashing dies, thats why we save the hashes